Translations

 Introduction

-Well, I hope that y'all endured another work week well enough.
-On 3/26/2022, at 4:30 PM, as I begin to write, the high pressure system provides crisp, blue sky.
+Well, I hope that y'all endured another workweek well enough.
+Today at 4:30 PM, as I begin to write, the high-pressure system is providing a crisp blue sky.
 The wind, however, is trying to move the foundation of our house!

-Mrs. Appalachian Irishman is watching, very concernedly, the Tennessee Lady Vols “Sweet 16” basketball game, against the Louisville someones.
+Mrs. Appalachian Irishman is watching, very concernedly, the Tennessee Lady Vols “Sweet 16” basketball game against the Louisville somebodies.
 As a “Lady Vols widower,” I begin to write.
-By the way, several years ago, my wife and her father attended almost every Lady Vols home game – even on a work day.
-I started calling myself a “Lady Vols widower,” back then.
+By the way, several years ago, my wife and her father attended almost every Lady Vols home game, even on a workday.
+I started calling myself a “Lady Vols widower” back then.

 Free Stuff (2/9/2022, by Ralph Petersen)

-We get my hometown newspaper, The Rogersville Review, by paper deliver and by “Interweb” access.
+We get my hometown newspaper, The Rogersville Review, by delivery and by online access.
 We pay for it.
 It's worth the cost.

-I have had this article in rough draft, since 2/9/2022.
-I might as well finish and publish it – while I wait to see if the Lady Vols win or lose.
-Mrs. Appalachian Irishman's moans or hollers will give me updates, as I write.
+I have had this article in a rough draft since 2/9/2022.
+I might as well finish and publish it, while awaiting to see if the Lady Vols win or lose.
+Mrs. Appalachian Irishman's moans or hollers will give me updates as I write.

-By the way, the Rogersville Main Street website mentions many fine businesses, in my home town.
-Ralph Petersen's Olde Towne Emporium (open Wednesday - Saturday, 11 AM to 5 PM) is listed as one fine business.
-If you stop by, tell him that the Appalachian Irishman sent you!
-I may have to drop by there, on a Saturday, one of these days.
+By the way, the Rogersville Main Street website mentions many fine businesses in my hometown.
+Ralph Petersen's Olde Towne Emporium (open Wednesday - Saturday, 11 AM to 5 PM) is listed as one business.
+If you stop by, tell him that the Appalachian Irishman sent you.
+I may have to drop by there on a Saturday one of these days.

-I have cited US Debt Clock and USA Debt Clock several times, in many articles.
-Watching those debt numbers increase, by the second, makes my head spin!
-The Monopoly money spending spree continues by the second – as this once great nation advances rapidly toward “Socialist Utopian Oblivion.”
+I have cited the US Debt Clock and the USA Debt Clock several times in different articles.
+Watching those debt numbers increase by the second makes my head spin!
+The Monopoly money spending spree continues by the second, as this once-great nation slides rapidly into “Socialist Utopian Oblivion,” as I call it.

-I coined “Socialist Utopian Oblivion,” at the conclusion of my article, “5/2/2021, SUNDAY: POLY-TICS SMORGASBORD CATCH-UP (#2).”
-Do a “Gaggle” search of “Socialist Utopian Oblivion.”
-It will show links to two of my website articles – only.
+I coined the phrase “Socialist Utopian Oblivion” in the conclusion of the article “Sunday, 5/2/2021: Poly-ticks Smorgasbord Catch-Up (#2).”
+Do an online search for “Socialist Utopian Oblivion.”
+It only shows links to two of my website articles.
 Y'all are welcome to use my coined phrase.

-If Ralph Petersen's e-mail address is valid, I will e-mail him, after I've published this article – to brag on him and to let him know that my website has mentioned him.
+If Ralph Petersen's email address is valid, I will email him after publishing this article.
+I want to brag on him and let him know that my website has mentioned him kindly.

 Conclusion

-That “Sweet 16” basketball game is about half way done, as I can figure.
-I'm finishing up this article – in my home office.
-Mrs. Appalachian Irishman is a stone's throw away – in the living room.
-I have not heard a sound from her, as I have been writing.
+That “Sweet 16” basketball game is about halfway over, as I hear.
+I'm finishing up this article in my home office.
+Mrs. Appalachian Irishman is a stone's throw away in the living room.
+I have not heard a sound from her while writing.

-Free stuff means that folks, who vote for the ones who provide the milk, suck the udders of the “cows” that feed them.
-That's been going on far too long, in this once great nation.
-It will lead to the utter end – eventually.
+Free stuff means that folks, who vote for the ones providing the milk, suck the udders of the “cows” that feed them.
+That's been going on for far too long in this once-great nation.
+Eventually, it will lead to the utter end.

 Y'all figure out that last paragraph.
 The wise will.

-For subscribers to The Rogersville Review, the link – at The Rogersville Review, Wednesday, 10/20/2021, Midweek Edition, on page 4A, in the Opinions Section – to the article, by Ralph Petersen, is: “Always Right, Sometimes Wrong: Grammatical Gender Confusion Disorder”.
+For online subscribers to The Rogersville Review, the link to the previous article by Ralph Petersen that I mentioned is under The Rogersville Review, Wednesday, 10/20/2021, Midweek Edition, page 4A, Opinions Section.
+The direct link for paid subscribers is “Always Right, Sometimes Wrong: Grammatical Gender Confusion Disorder.”

 By the way, the Lady Vols did not have a “Sweet 16” win yesterday.
 I'm glad that “March madness” is winding down!
 Mrs. Appalachian Irishman seemed to think that the Lady Vols would lose.
 She didn't do any “cussin'” or “fussin'.”

-Don't suck too much on the “govrmint” tit.
-The utter end is coming – perhaps sooner than we realize.
-The Monopoly money will run dry – eventually.
+Don't suck too much from the “govrmint” tit.
+The utter end is coming, perhaps sooner than we realize.
+Eventually, the Monopoly money will run dry.

 No comments: